A Brief History of Photoshop and How It Changed the World

 Layers change everything

-Then in September 1994, Photoshop 3.0 shipped — and it added the single feature that defined Photoshop forever: layers.
+Then in September 1994, Photoshop 3.0 shipped.
+It added the single feature that defined Photoshop forever: layers.

+The idea was not entirely new.
+Live Picture and Cosa had explored similar concepts earlier.
+But Photoshop made it work for everyone.
 This one feature is the reason designers and photographers everywhere stopped fighting Photoshop and started loving it.
-Almost every image editor that came after Photoshop copied this idea.
+Almost every image editor that came after Photoshop copied this idea, and the file format Adobe invented to store it (.psd) became a de facto industry standard.

 Photoshop becomes a verb